CortexIntelligentAutomation/docs/content/en/docs/Reference/troubleshooting/install.md

     $c | Format-List
     ```

-1. This will give a list of “Other Certificates” and “End Certificates” contained in the .pfx file.
-The issuer can be found in the “Issuer” property of one of the “Other Certificates”.
-If there are more than one, it will be the one that does not appear as a “Subject” in any of the other items.
+1. This will give a list of `Other Certificates` and `End Certificates` contained in the .pfx file.
+The issuer can be found in the `Issuer` property of one of the `Other Certificates`.
+If there are more than one, it will be the one that does not appear as a `Subject` in any of the other items.
 1. E.g. For a "Let's Encrypt" certificate this will give the following results:

     ```powershell